YarnSpinnerTool/YarnSpinner/ROADMAP.md

 ### Motivation

 Unreal is a large portion of the games community, and we've been asked multiple times by different people if Unreal is supported.
 We want to be able to say yes to them.
-This is not to say it will be as featureful as the Unity version for V1.2, although the long term goal is for feature parity.
+This is not to say it will be as featureful as the Unity version, although the long term goal is for feature parity.

 ### Features